elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 > **Quiz:**  If you actually run this program on hardware, you would find that the LED just shines dimly and doesn't blink at all.
 Why?

-## Keyboard
+## Keypad

 Now that you know everything worth knowing about the GPIO ports let us take a look at a more interesting device.
-In the simulator and on the lab equipment, there is a *keyboard* with 16 keys.
+In the simulator and on the lab equipment, there is a *keypad* with 16 keys.
 An image of the keypad, along with an illustration of how it is connected is given in the image below:

 <p align="center">
   <img src="images/keypad.png" alt="My image" width="75%" />